shabin5785/Golang_notes/Go_4.md

 goroutines are accessing the shared var iables, it cannot protec t the additional invar iants of thos e var iables.

+-Within a single goroutine, the effec ts of each statement are guaranteed to occ ur in the order of exec ution; goroutines are sequentially consistent.
+But in the abs ence of explicit synchronization using a channel or mutex, there is no guarantee that events are seen in the same order by al l goroutines.